jaehoonpaul/i2nsf-framework/Hackathon-109/I2NSF-Manual-Hackathon-IETF109-v1.md

 8. Employee instance should not be able to connect to facebook and instagram

-9. For Monitoring access the web-based monitoring with browser and enter the URL of monitoring
+9. For Monitoring, access the web-based monitoring
+\#Use a web browser and enter
 ```
 http://<Analyzer-IP-address>:5000/
+username: admin
+password: secu
 ```

-10. Login with Username: admin and Password: secu

 11. Enter the name of the NSF and submit

 ## Termination

 1. Security Controller

 \#In JETCONF console, press ctrl + c

 \#Go to /home/ubuntu directory and enter